 - Tuition charges will be refunded in accordance with the schedule listed here.

-- Course fees charges will not be refunded.
+- Course fee charges will not be refunded.

-- Housing and Residence charges will be refunded in accordance with the residence contact.
+- Housing and Residence charges will be refunded in accordance with the housing contact.

 - There are specific federal, state and institutional drop/withdrawal policies regarding tuition and fees, housing charges, refunds to scholarship/financial aid programs, and repayments, which result from withdrawal from enrollment.
 Consult the Office of Student Financial services for all particulars.